ZetaRift/PinchyBot-3/README.md

 # PinchyBot-3
 PinchyBot for use on chatango group chat rooms, ported to Python 3

+Uses a modified version of the chatango python library https://github.com/Nullspeaker/ch.py

 # License
 You are free to use and change the bot's code however you want, please note that you must provide credit for the original creator of the bot.